techdivision/import-cli-simple/README.md

 In more complex projects, it'll we possible, that addional libraries are necessary.
 As the M2IF - Simple Console Tool uses a Symfony DI container, it is necessary to register the additional library by adding it to the configuration file.
 Depending on how the M2IF - Simple Console Tool has been installed, there a two options.

+> Whenever you write an extension library do NOT forget to provide the Symfony DI configuration.

 #### Extension Libraries